-The main task of monitoring the state of structures of this kind is the timely detection and prevention of damage and prediction of wear.
-In contrast to the human eye or routine periodic inspections, high-precision electronics operating in continuous mode will allow “to notice” the slightest changes in the behavior of the bridge or in its design.
-Monitoring the status of the bridge allows you to get arrays of data that can be used for various purposes.
-The data can be used to obtain information about damage, wear and tear and assess the condition of the bridge in real time, give a signal in time for repair or maintenance works, inform about unexpected incidents and manage the normal operation of the bridge, assist relevant services and departments to respond promptly to any arising or prospective events.
-Also, these data can be used for research purposes to improve the design of bridges and improve construction technologies.
+The main task of monitoring the state of structures of this kind is the timely detection and prevention of damage and predicting wear.
+Unlike the human eye or routine periodic inspections, ultra-precise electronics operating in continuous mode will allow you to “notice” the slightest changes in the behavior of the bridge or in its design.
+Monitoring the status of a bridge allows you to obtain data sets that can be used for various purposes.
+The data can be used to obtain information about damage, the degree of wear and to assess the condition of the bridge in real time, give a timely signal for repair or reinforcement work, inform about unexpected incidents and manage the normal operation of the bridge, help the relevant services and departments to quickly respond to emerging or alleged events.
+Also, this data can be used for research purposes to improve bridge structures and improve building technologies.

 The problem or task

 Monitoring the status of the bridge has some specific features:

 - the bridge often operates in difficult environmental conditions while collecting data on its condition;